AndreAdrian/65C02-ICP/floating-point.md

  1.000000e+32 = 1.2325952  106 = 1.000000e32
  9.999999e+32 = 1.5407438  109 = 9.999999e32
 ```
 Another tricky detail is the "pseudo radix 16" constants array c4.
-There are only entries for 2^(4\*x), like 2^-3, 2^0, 2^4.
-The Q4.28 conversion variable allows the necessary shift of the Q1.23 fraction the match the floating point radix 2 exponent to the available entries in the constants array.
+There are only entries for exponents 2^(4\*x), like 2^-3, 2^0, 2^4.
+The Q4.28 conversion variable allows the necessary shift of the Q1.23 fraction to match the floating point radix 2 exponent to the available entries in the constants array.
 Note: The IBM 360 had radix 16 exponents.
 This solution resulted in up to 3Bits loss of fraction precision.
 My pseudo radix 16 solution has not this disadvantage!

 The purpose of the constants arrays c1 to c5 are:
 ```